actellim/ChocAn/docs/software-project-management-plan.md

 #### Purpose, Scope, and Objectives

 The goal is to build ChocAn’s Project, a software product that supports provider terminal and ChocAn database interaction.
-The product will let the client add, edit, and delete the needed records, run the required checks, and produce weekly reports and payment files. *Nort Light Software* will deliver a working product that meets all stated requirements, and ship the product to the client on time. *North Light Software* will produce clear reports and correct totals.
+The product will let the client add, edit, and delete the needed records, run the required checks, and produce weekly reports and payment files. *North Light Software* will deliver a working product that meets all stated requirements, and ship the product to the client on time. *North Light Software* will produce clear reports and correct totals.

 #### Assumptions and Constraints